derpicated/dynamic_network_of_speakers/docs/topic_specification.md

 #### Clients

-- `info/clients`: Global data for sending information of all the online clients to all devices.
-Clients that are online and are not **participating** in the audio network, carry the value `-1` for the distance and angle.
+- `info/clients/xxx`: Global data for sending information of all the online clients to all devices. `xxx` is the name of the website that is sending the data.
+This is not important for clients, the website uses this to filter it's own data.
+The client can subscribe with `info/clients/+`.
+Clients that are online and are not **participating** in the active audio network, won't be in this list.
 Because this is a 2D field, all the clients will contain all the objects.
 See below:

 ```
 {